TREX Program | SPSA

 • A description of whether this is new equipment or if it is a replacement of existing equipment.
 If it is new equipment, include a description of how the current training program supports the new equipment.

 • A description of the department's current extrication response area.
-Include a list of current mutual aid agreements for which the department provides extrication services.
+Include a list

 • The TREX equivalent extrication level they currently provide.